 Standby generators

-Generally, standby units are larger than their portable counterparts.
-This means that they also have varying wattages and fuel feeding methods.
-Since backup generators are mainly designed to run non-stop to power your entire home for days, they're mainly built to be durable and run for long.
+Generally, standby units are larger than portable units.
+This means that they all have different wattages and fuel supply techniques.
+Backup generators are designed to run continuously to power your entire home for days, so they are built to be resilient and long-lasting.

 Portable generators